 Judy was Chatham’s most generous, creative, energetic, productive citizen.
 She bought The Blue Plate and gave it another life.
 She was co-founder of Chatham Real Food Co-op.
 She helped save the beloved Crandell Theater and continued to support it and its festival, FilmColumbia.
-She opened a second-hand clothing store called Re-wraps to support her most wonderful gift, not only to Chatham, but to all of Columbia County—PS21 (Performance Spaces for the 21st Century, in case you didn’t know), now a stunningly beautiful, functional, and convertible theater.
+She opened a second-hand clothing store called Re-wraps to support her most wonderful gift, not only to Chatham, but to all of Columbia County—PS21 (Performance Spaces for the 21st Century, in case you didn’t know), now a stunningly beautiful, state-of-the-art functional, and magically convertible theater.
 It goes inside when it gets cold outside.
-(In fact, Judy supported and participated in causes and initiatives all over the county.
-She was a board member of Friends of Hudson in the thick of the six-year fight against the threat of a massive coal-fired cement plant looming over Hudson, and a board member of TSL, WAMC, and who knows how many other acronyms.)

-The last time I saw Judy was in that exalted and exhilarating space was also the last time I saw Judy, only four weeks ago.
+The last time I was in that exalted and exhilarating space was also the last time I saw Judy, only four weeks ago.
 She gave a variation on her usual before-the-curtain speech, in a less physically and emotionally animated state than usual.
 I thought maybe she had decided that the new theater called for a different demeanor.
 I also thought she looked rather beautiful.
 I now know that it was because she was thinner and it made her face look elegant.
-We chatted about Toby’s upcoming visit, the extensive search for Executive Director Elena Siyanko.
-Not a mention of her illness.
+We chatted about Toby’s upcoming visit, the extensive search for Executive Director Elena Siyanko, but not a mention of her illness.

-It was only in the last year or two that Judy returned to Manhattan, where she grew up, but as a weekender in reverse.
-She loved her little Greenwich Village flat and even made art there, which became half of a TSL show of photographs of passsersby her half-underground window.
-The other half were images of other kinds of passersby, birds flying past her windows here at home.
+It was only in the last year or two that Judy returned to Manhattan where she grew up, as a weekender in reverse.
+She loved her little Greenwich Village flat and even made art there, which became half of a TSL show of photographs of passersby her ground-floor window.
+The other half were images of other kinds of passersby, birds flying past her house here at home.
 Two expressions of the same singular vision.

 Everything Judy made and did was an expression of her sometimes quirky, often expansive, always deeply generous vision.
-She didn’t shout about what she accomplished; she just did it.
-Because she cared.
-Because she could.
+She didn’t shout about what she accomplished; she just did it, because she cared and because she could.
 She was one of a very special kind, and I don’t think they’re making any more like her.